-- "The alarm voice will say "This is only a test.
-The alarm will sound and for your protection is very loud.
-The test will start in 5 seconds.
-5...4...3...2...1" The LED chases Blue.
-The alarm voice will say "Testing Smoke."
-The horn will sound 3 beeps, twice.
+- "The Alarm Voice will say "Testing Alarms...
+The Alarm will sound and for your protection is very loud.
+This may take a few seconds."
+The LED chases Blue.
+The Alarm Voice will say "Testing Smoke."
+The Horn will sound 3 beeps, twice.
 The LED chases and flashes Red.
-The alarm voice will say "Evacuate, evacuate, there's fire in the [Location.
-Example: "Kitcher"]."
-The LED flashes green." - "Next, the alarm voice will say "Testing Carbon Monoxide."
-The horn will sound 4 beeps, twice.
+The Alarm Voice will say "Evacuate.
+Evacuate. there's Fire in the [Location.
+Example: "Kitchen"]."
+The LED flashes green." - "Next, the Alarm Voice will say "Testing Carbon Monoxide."
+The Horn will sound 4 beeps, twice.
 The LED chases and flashes Red.
-The alarm voice will say "Evacuate, evacuate, there's carbon monoxide in the [Location.
+The Alarm Voice will say "Evacuate, Evacuate, there's Carbon Monoxide in the [Location.
 Example: "Kitchen"]."
 The LED flashes green.
-The alarm voice will say "Highest carbon monoxide level was 0 PPM."
+The Alarm Voice will say "Highest carbon monoxide level was 0 PPM."
 The LED chases Blue.
-The alarm voice will then say "The testing is almost complete."
-After a pause, the alarm voice will say "The test is done, and you are protected."
+The Alarm Voice will then say "The testing is almost complete."
+After a pause, the Alarm Voice will say "The test is done, and you are protected."
 The LED flashes green.